Acting in Concert – Assault Charges

 The prosecution agreed to withdraw the most serious offence of Intentionally Cause Injury.
 A plea of guilty was made to the less serious charge of Recklessly Cause Injury and Possess Cannabis and this resulted in a financial penalty of $2,500.

 Our client was obviously very happy with the outcome as he avoided a conviction for an indictable offence (serious offence).
-The issue of acting in concert in a case that involves assault charges and other offences could very well lead to a harsh punishment if not for the excellent criminal defence demonstrated by Shaun.
+The issue of acting in concert in a case that involves assault charges and other offences could very well lead to a harsh punishment if not for the excellent criminal defence demonstrated by our lawyer.
 The client was ultimately able to continue his employment without interference by way of a court-ordered community work, supervision, or drug counselling.

 - The complainant suffered an “injury”